Restoring landscapes across the Mount Alexander Region

 Do you have trees but not many hollows on your property?
 Are you in the Mount Alexander region?
 Do you want to increase habitat for local fauna?

-Connecting Country has been successful in securing additional funding to create habitat for phascogales across the landscape with our project ‘Habitat Trees for Phascogales’.
-Working with private landholders we are offering property visits, ecological advice and installation of phascogale nestboxes to increase habitat for these creatures within our landscape.
+Connecting Country has been successful in securing additional funding for our project ‘Habitat Trees for Phascogales’.
+Working with private landholders, we are offering property visits, ecological advice and installation of Phascogale nest boxes to increase habitat for this species in the region.

 Looking for local landholders